Rettend/eemoji/README.md

 There are two different ways to install `eemoji`:

 - [Locally](#local): add it to a node project as a dev dependency.
 This way you can share it with other contributors.
 - [Globally](#global): install it globally to use it everywhere, <u>not just in node projects</u>.
-Note that you still need to initialize it in a repository for it to work there.
+Note that you will need to initialize it in other repository for it to work there.

-Thanks to the `postinstall` script, after installing `eemoji` locally, it will automatically create the git hook.
-This means it will just work but it's especially useful when other users are going to contribute to your repository.
+Thanks to the `postinstall` script, after installing `eemoji` locally/globally, it will automatically create the git hook for the current repo.
+This means it will just work, but it's especially useful when other users are going to contribute to your repository.

 ### Local